hassan12ammar/pharmace-backend/README.md

 ## API Documentation
 API documentation is available at http://localhost:8000/api/docs.
 You can use the Swagger UI to explore the API and test endpoints.

+## Admin Panel
+The admin panel is available at http://localhost:8000/admin.
+You can use it to manage the database and perform CRUD operations on the models.
+The admin panel is only accessible to superusers.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it as per your requirements.